oliviernam/DevOps-Training-intermediate/cloud-aws/pipelining.md

 export AWS_REGION=$(curl -s 169.254.169.254/latest/dynamic/instance-identity/document | jq -r '.region')
 ```

-Check if AWS_REGION is set to desired region
+Check if AWS_REGION is set to desired region.
+The above curl to 169.254.269.254 points to an AWS internal url allowing an EC2 instance to query some information about itself without requiring a role for this.
+Feel free to play with it

 ```sh
 test -n "$AWS_REGION" && echo AWS_REGION is "$AWS_REGION" || echo AWS_REGION is not set